-Big data analytics allows access to more granular information, allowing you to raise or decrease rates based on the appetite of the particular customer just as Uber does.
-Data-backed price control programs carry substantial short-term results: 2%-7% rise in market margins and an annual ROI growth of 200-350% over a 12-month cycle according to Deloitte data.
+Big data analytics allows access to more granular information, allowing you to raise or decrease rates based on the customer’s appetite, just as Uber does.
+According to Deloitte data, data-backed price control programs carry substantial short-term results: a 2%-7% rise in market margins and an annual ROI growth of 200-350% over a 12-month cycle.

 The price of everything things will move upwards.
 It goes without mentioning that not all shoppers are pleased by these tactics.
 Thus brands that are yet to foray into algorithmic price management will carefully align their ability to optimize sales with the increasing need for consistency and fair trading practices from the customer.